Galfr1/PlantHealthDetection/README.md

   - PIL
   - numpy

+ education edition is ment for getting the data to excel and loading images as files (for biology classes)

 #OpenCV Installation On Raspberry Pi That Runs Raspberry Pi OS

 On raspberry pi os there are a few extra steps for installing opencv (they are requierd).